larsp/confluent-cookbook/README.md

 It comes with one recipe: `confluent::default`.

 ## Kafka and ZooKeeper configuration
-Instead of maintaing configuration templates (which have change in the past) chef configuration properties will be added to `server.properties` and `zookeeper.properties` files.
+Instead of maintaing configuration templates, chef configuration properties will be added to `server.properties` and `zookeeper.properties` files.

 Example Kafka:
 ```ruby